xommmax/flutter-guidelines/README.md

 # Flutter Guidelines

 Hello!
-This document contains recommendations for policies, procedures, and standards regarding how development should be conducted.
+This document contains my personal recommendations for policies, procedures, and standards regarding how development should be conducted.

 ## Project code structure